uplimit/course-dbt/greenery/README_WK_O1.md

 ```

-3. On average, how long does an order take from being placed to being delivered? **Average Delivery time of 3 Days, 21 Hours, 24 Minutes.**
+3. On average, how long does an order take from being placed to being delivered? **Avg.
+Delivery time of 3 Days, 21 Hrs, 24 Mins.**

 ```
 with time_to_delivery_per_order as (

-    -- get time to delivery for orders delivered select
+    -- get time (days) to delivery for orders delivered select
         delivered_at, created_at,
         delivered_at - created_at as time_to_delivery